 If you landed here looking for a polished, finished Hugo theme — welcome anyway, but fair warning first: Techly is under active development.

 This site is the live example for the theme.
 What you see today is real and usable, but it is not a frozen product.
-Layouts, configuration options, and styling will change as the theme matures.
+Layouts, configuration options, and styling can still change between releases.

 What that means for you